Logo design is in the news on a regular basis. And the story usually isn’t pretty.

 - Create the first draft of a “style guide” which will be used to implement the identity system developed.
 The style guide includes sections that present the official logo, and specify official colors (web and print version), and typography.
 It shows how these elements should be used together to present a cohesive visual style.

 Style guides usually contain a section that outlines unacceptable uses for the logo, too.
 (These “What Not To Do” sections are usually pretty amusing!)

 A style guide is an extensive, thorought document.
 Designers typically spend much longer developing the style guide than they do the logo itself.

 From my own career, I know I may have spent 20% of the time on a logo redesign project creating and getting approval on the new logo design.
+The logo cost was minimal!
 The other 80% was spent on research, writing, and creation of the style guide.